snubhretina/Montage/README.md

 ```
 python Faster_RCNN_train.py --input_path="./" --output_path="./res/"
 ```
-this code will update 0603 in korea train faster rcnn is based on pytorch. you can find additional information in this cite [here] https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html.
+this code will add at jun 03 in korea train faster rcnn is based on pytorch. you can find additional information in this cite [here] https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html.